OpenXcom/OpenXcom/README.md

 below).
 For the user and config directories, OpenXcom will search a list of directories and use the first one that already exists.
 If none exist, it will create a directory and use that.
-When searching for files in the data directory, OpenXcom will search through all of the named directories, giving you some flexibility in case you can't copy UFO or TFTD resource files to some system locations.
+When searching for files in the data directory, OpenXcom will search through all of the named directories, so some files can be installed in one directory and others in another.
+This gives you some flexibility in case you can't copy UFO or TFTD resource files to some system locations.
 You can also specify your own path for each of these by passing a commandline argument when running OpenXcom.
 For example: